webrecorder/pywb/docs/manual/usage.rst

 * Componentized architecture with standalone :ref:`warcserver`, :ref:`recorder` and :ref:`rewriter` components.

-* Support for :ref:`memento-api` aggregration and fallback chains for querying multiple remote and local archival sources.
+* Support for :ref:`memento-api` aggregation and fallback chains for querying multiple remote and local archival sources.

 * :ref:`https-proxy` with customizable certificate authority for proxy mode recording and replay.